 Quilting Classes Offered

-Peg Spradlin has been a home sewer for the magazines Quiltmaker and Quilter’s Newsletter since 1988.
-She has taken machine quilting classes from some of the top names in quilting and has had designs published in Quiltmaker and Quilter’s Newsletter.
+Peg Spradlin has been a home sewer for the magazines Quiltmaker and Quilter’s Newsletter to name a few since 1988.
+She has taken machine quilting classes from some of the top names in quilting and has had designs published in Quiltmaker, Quilter’s Newsletter, McCalls and the Quilts From 100 Blocks series.
 She has also had articles on quilt marking tools and threads published.
 Peg teaches all aspects of quilting including piecing, appliqué, foundation paper piecing and domestic machine quilting.

 Description of some of the classes Peg offers:

 Border and Binding Treatments Learn various ways to add detail and attention to the borders and bindings of your quilts including ruching, yo-yo's, praire points, folded and corded inserts, and more, as shown in this sample.
 This class can be taught as a half day or full day class.

 Fold and Sew A fun and easy fold and sew technique using 5" and 10" square precut fabrics and 2 1/2" precut strips to make quick quilts (Cut your own before class or use Moda Bake Shop pre-cuts).
 No rotary cutter or matt is required with this method.
 A variety of designs using this technique will be demonstrated.
 This technique can be given as a 3 hour class or demonstrated in a 1/2 hour talk.

 Colorful Shadow Applique students will learn the simple yet stunning technique of shadow applique using colorful felt or fabric overlaid by voile to make a small quilted block.
 This class also teaches a variety of background stitches to set off the applique.
 This is a 3 to 4 hour class.